 Yogi Bear watches over campers to make sure they experience family camping at its best.
 There are a variety of campsites and cabins and tons of family-friendly amenities here at Jellystone.
 Located 75 miles north of Chicago and 20 minutes south of Milwaukee, this campground is a family’s dream vacation.

 The campground features premium hookup sites, pull-through sites, tent sites, and sites for seasonal campers.
 Water features include Bear Paw Beach & Adventure Island and Yogi’s water zone.
-Take advantage of the park’s dry attractions to include jumping pillows, mini-golf, and outdoor recreational activities.
+Take advantage of the park’s dry attractions including jumping pillows, mini-golf, and outdoor recreational activities.

 Best camping in Wisconsin can be found at Jellystone Park for a reasonable price ranging from the spring package a $360 to the super saver spring package at $650.
 For more information on reservations and prices, go to https://www.jellystone-caledonia.com/specials.